Triplex Plunger Pump Discharge Pulsation Dampener: Working, Sizing and Problems

 A high pressure pump discharge pulsation dampener is not an optional decoration on a triplex plunger pump package.
 It is a reliability component that protects the system from repeated pressure waves.
 Correct sizing, correct precharge, close installation, proper connection design, and regular maintenance decide whether it performs as intended.

-When troubleshooting pulsation, start with a complete view of the system.
+When troubleshooting pulsation, look at the full system before replacing parts blindly.
 Check pump valves, suction conditions, discharge restrictions, nozzle condition, pipe supports, relief valve behavior, and dampener precharge.
 A well-selected dampener can reduce vibration, stabilize instruments, protect piping, and extend component life.
-A wrongly selected or neglected dampener can give a false sense of protection while the system continues to suffer from damaging pressure pulses.

 0 Comments